-This article introduces the conceptual building blocks and basic queries that provide a foundation for creating and analyzing queries in Scuba 3 and 4.
+This article introduces the conceptual building blocks and basic queries that provide a foundation for creating and analyzing queries in the Scuba UI.

-Before you jump into using Scuba 4, familiarize yourself with the following:
+Before you jump into using Scuba, familiarize yourself with the following:

 An event is something that happens at a specific time.
 In Scuba, an event consists of an actor, an action, and the time that the action occurred.